ch1ru/recover-ecc-keys/README.md

 # recover-ecc-keys
-A tool to calculate the private key when the nonce has been reused
+A tool to calculate the private key when the nonce has been reused.
+Based on Jimmy Song's library from Programming Bitcoin.

 # How to use